 Tonight – August 30, 2017 – the moon is quite close to the planet Saturn on the sky’s dome, and it’s at or near apogee – its farthest point from Earth for the month.
 However, August has the distinction of having the closest apogee (closest far-moon) in all of 2017.

 What, what, what?
 Closest far-moon.
-In other words, on August 10, 2016, at 00:05 Universal Time, the moon reaches apogee – its most distant point from Earth for the month.
-But the moon is closer at this month’s apogee than at any other apogee in 2016.
+Yes, on August 30, 2017, at 11:25 UTC, the moon reaches apogee – its most distant point from Earth for the month.
+But the moon is closer at this month’s apogee than at any other apogee in 2017.

-At this month’s closest apogee, the moon lies 404,262 kilometers distant.
-Contrast this with the farthest apogee of the year – on October 31, 2016 – when the moon will lie 406,603 km away.
+At this month’s closest apogee, the moon lies 404,308 km distant.
+Contrast this with the farthest apogee of the year on December 19, 2017, when the moon will lie 406,603 km away.
 The mean apogee distance is 405,504 km.

-Bottom line: The closest far-moon of 2016 happens on August 10.
+Bottom line: The closest far-moon of 2017 happens on August 30.
 The year’s closest far-moon often takes place in the month that the quarter moon and apogee most closely align.